athtowfiq/DataAnalysis/SalesInsightsProject-PowerBi/readme.md

 # Sales Insights of an IT Company
-The give SQL database dump file used in this project.
+The given SQL database dump file used in this project.
 I did necessary queries and analysis in the MySQL workbench.
 After gathering necessary information did some data cleaning using Power Bi and made a simple dashboard to show revenue related informations.

 ## Technology and tools this analysis covered: